-Company Aggregate Aggregate Executive tributions in Earnings gregate Balance Cor Contributions in Last Year in Last drawals/ at Last Last ipany Match) Year Distr ributions Year-End Name Year (\$)(1) (\$)(2) (\$)(3) (\$) (\$) S. L. Morris \$ 0 \$ 0 \$ -16,400 \$ 0 \$ 293,539 D. P. Vermillion \$ 2,000 \$ 2,388 \$ -50,983 \$ 0 \$1,228,824
+Name Executive Contributions in Last Year (\$)(1) Company Contributions in Last Year (Company Match) (\$)(2) Aggregate Earnings in Last Year (\$)(3) Aggregate Withdrawals/ Distributions (\$) Aggregate Balance at Last Year-End (\$) S. L. Morris \$ 0 \$ 0 \$ -16,400 \$0 \$ 293,539 D. P. Vermillion \$2,000 \$2,388 \$ -50,983 \$0 \$1,228,824

-- (1) Eligible employees may elect to defer up to 75% of their base annual salary, up to 100% of their annual bonus.
+(1) Eligible employees may elect to defer up to 75% of their base annual salary, up to 100% of their annual bonus.
 This column represents deferrals of this compensation during the last year.
-See the Summary Compensation Table on page 39 for further explanation. - (2) The Company matching contribution under the Executive Deferred Compensation Plan is equal to \$0.75 for every \$1.00 contributed up to a maximum of 6% of the executive's base pay less the maximum contribution allowed under the 401(k) plan assuming the participant has contributed up to the limit set forth in Code Section 402(g) for the plan year. - Earnings reflect the market returns of the NEOs' respective investment allocations.
+See the Summary Compensation Table on page 39 for further explanation.

+(3) Earnings reflect the market returns of the NEOs' respective investment allocations.
 The earnings accrued for deferred compensation are determined by actual earnings of Avista common stock and selected mutual funds.
 None of the earnings are included as compensation on the Summary Compensation Table since none are above market earnings.
 The Compensation Committee selects the mutual funds that are available for investment under the plan, and the participants may allocate their accounts among these investments, including Avista common stock.
 The mutual funds currently available include the following: